-Preparation for internship is discussed in detail within MFT 725 Relational Practicum.
-Review the materials you receive from the course and from the Clinical Director of The Family Center.
+Preparation for internship is discussed in detail within the course that precedes it, MFT 725 Relational Practicum.
+Materials to include clinical guidelines and expectations are provided to students during this course and then directly from the Clinical Director of The Family Center throughout the internship year.
+(Refer to TFC Handbook, provided by the Clinical Director)